Calisthenics Equipment: How To Build An Amazing Home Gym

 Everything you do on the rings will require a great amount of stabilization from your body.

 You will start being sore in places you didn’t even know had muscles!

-There is a lot more freedom of movement in the rings.
-Your body has to force them to stay still.
-And for that, you get the extra muscle growth.
+There is a lot more freedom of movement in the rings because your body has to force them to stay still.

-Changing your training every once in a while is a sure way to keep your progress going.
+Changing your training every once in a while is a sure way to keep progressing.

 Once you’ve mastered the core exercises on the bar, parallels and on the floor, it’s time to bring something new to the table.

 An ab wheel will create a new challenge for your core, especially if you’re not used to this exercise.

 You will feel as if your abs are going to rip apart, in a good way.

 What we like most about this exercise is how much you can progress with it.

 If the kneeling version becomes too easy, you can do the exercise from standing position.